 Another important thing to keep in mind when treating a sunburn at home is your skin’s natural pH level.
 To help balance the pH of burned skin, Dr. Jaliman suggests making a cold compress composed of baking soda and water and applying to sunburned skin for 15 minutes.

 In addition to baking soda compresses, Dr. Jaliman also suggests giving green tea compresses a try, as they contain polyphenols, “which are anti-inflammatory.”
 To do so, simply steep green tea leaves and soak a clean washcloth in the steeped tea.
 Allow the compress to cool in the fridge before applying to sunburned skin for 15 minutes.

 6. Greek Yogurt

-Thanks to its lactic acid, Greek yogurt is considered an anti-inflammatory and can be used to soothe and moisturize sunburned skin.
-“Greek yogurt is strained more times than traditional yogurt [and], as a result, it is thicker and has a higher concentration of probiotics,” says Dr. Jaliman.
+Thanks to lactic acid, Greek yogurt has anti-inflammatory benefits and can be used to soothe and moisturize sunburned skin.
+“Greek yogurt is strained more times than traditional yogurt [and] as a result, it is thicker and has a higher concentration of probiotics,” says Dr. Jaliman.
 “Recent studies have found that topical application of probiotics decreases skin sensitivity and redness,” she adds.
 To soothe a sunburn at home with Greek yogurt, you can apply plain, organic Greek yogurt to the face and body as a mask and rinse after 15 minutes.

-If you’re not into DIY sunburn remedies and are looking for a topical treatment that can soothe and nourish sunburned skin, Dr. Doft suggests reaching for topical treatments that are formulated with soothing, nourishing and replenishing ingredients, such as aloe vera, hyaluronic acid, cucumber extract, oatmeal and antioxidant-rich vitamins C and E. Need help finding a topical treatment?
-Consider some of the following:
+If you’re not into at-home remedies and are looking for a topical treatment that can soothe and nourish sunburned skin, Dr. Doft suggests reaching for topical treatments that are formulated with soothing, nourishing and replenishing ingredients, such as aloe vera, hyaluronic acid and cucumber extract.
+Don’t know where to start?
+Consider some of the products below.